Lorikazzzz/VulnScanner-zmap-alternative-/README.md

-# An powerfull alternative to ZMap
+# An powerful alternative to ZMap

 **This project is still under development so it will improve overtime** \
 Also feel free to suggest things!
+Another also, This project is made with mix of ai and masscan and zmap's internal codes.

 ## Tests

 4 scan threads on a 4 core vps: \